turbot/steampipe-docs/docs/guides/aws-orgs.md

 This guide also assumes you want to query across all the regions.
 Why would you do that?
 A global company is probably going to have a global footprint.
 Your APAC division probably uses the Singapore and Tokyo regions.
 Your Italian subsidiary wants to enable eu-south-1.
 That Oslo acquisition you just made deployed all its infrastructure in eu-north-1.
 You must assume you have infrastructure in every AWS Region at a certain point.
 It's why [AWS tells you to enable GuardDuty](https://docs.aws.amazon.com/guardduty/latest/ug/guardduty_settingup.html#setup-before), CloudTrail, and IAM Access Analyzer in all the regions, not just the ones you think you have deployed resources into.

-## Three ways to query your whole AWS Organization.
+## Three ways to query all your AWS Accounts.

-This guide will offer three scenarios for accessing all of your AWS accounts.
+This guide will offer three scenarios for accessing all of your AWS accounts using [cross-account roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/tutorial_cross-account-with-roles.html).

-1. [Leverage AWS SSO](#aws-sso-for-local-workstation) (recently renamed to AWS Identity Center) for every AWS account.
-This use case works when you're running from your local machine and either don't have a cross-account audit role or don't plan to automate your queries.
-2. [Leverage local credentials](#local-authentication-with-a-cross-account-role) to authenticate to a security or audit account, then leverage [a cross-account role](https://docs.aws.amazon.com/whitepapers/latest/organizing-your-aws-environment/security-ou-and-accounts.html#security-read-only-access-account) that is deployed to all your accounts.
-This option is ideal when you're working from your local machine but have access to a centralized security account with an audit role.
-3. [Leverage an EC2 Instance](#ec2-instance) in the security/audit account to assume the cross-account audit role.
-This is the option if you want to leverage Steampipe in an automated fashion, like to [pull data to feed Splunk lookup tables](https://steampipe.io/blog/splunk-lookup-tables).
+1. Leverage local credentials to authenticate and assume the cross-account role in a single AWS Organization.
+2. Leverage EC2 Instance credentials to authenticate and assume the cross-account role in a single Organization.
+3. Leverage EC2 Instance credentials to authenticate and assume the same cross-account role in multiple Organizations.

+Why cross-account roles?
+Simply put, they are AWS best-practice for accessing multiple AWS accounts.
+[AWS recommends](https://docs.aws.amazon.com/accounts/latest/reference/credentials-access-keys-best-practices.html) customers leverage roles over long-term access keys.
+[AWS Identity Center](https://aws.amazon.com/iam/identity-center/) (formerly known as AWS Single Sign On or SSO) works for a small number of accounts, but as an end-user, you must run `aws sso login` for each account.

+This guide recommends implementing a [Security view-only access](https://docs.aws.amazon.com/whitepapers/latest/organizing-your-aws-environment/security-ou-and-accounts.html#security-read-only-access-account) AWS Account.
+All of the other accounts in your AWS Organization(s) should have a security-audit role that trusts the security account.

 Each example provided below will create a [Steampipe configuration file](https://hub.steampipe.io/plugins/turbot/aws#multi-account-connections) that will query _all_ your accounts by default.
 Each connection (i.e. account) is prefixed with `aws_`, and all the aws [connections are aggregated](https://steampipe.io/docs/using-steampipe/managing-connections#using-aggregators) via the wildcard `connections = ["aws_*"]` which is placed in the front of the [search path](https://steampipe.io/docs/managing/connections#setting-the-search-path).